-From the assessment of this thesis I understand that drainage is the heart beat of the pavement.
+From the assessment of this project I understand that drainage is the heart beat of the pavement.
 Proper drainage system provided to the road increases the life of roads.
 Therefore, it is recommend that:

 - ✓ Improvement of routine maintenance important throughout the year to improve the life of pavement and creating good management system help to alert community. - ✓ Programmed follow up and routine maintenance activity should be done by the concerned organization. - ✓ A regular inspection program allows managers to identify and schedule necessary improvements on a timely and cost-effective center. - ✓ Giving attention during construction particularly drainage structure in order to avoid the problems and reconstruction of the whole system. - ✓ It is better to used skilled person and appropriate material during construction specially drainage structure. - ✓ The efficiency of curb inlets can also be improved by providing inlet depressions in the road cross section. - ✓ It is generally preferred to keep the road as close to or less than optimum water content as possible over time. - ✓ As I recommend rectangular shape of ditch recommended for urban area.
 This is a fast and cheap way to establish and easy to clean ditch.
-The flat bottom has the advantage of spreading the water out and slowing it down. - ✓ Cost effective treatment to extend the life of the pavement before more expensive maintenance cost will be required. - ✓ New roads which are designed in the future should have suitable inlet depression for the designed road way. - ✓ Toilet and refuses waste system should be separate from drainage to avoid the problem.
+The flat bottom has the advantage of spreading the water out and slowing it down. - ✓ Cost effective treatment to extend the life of the pavement before more expensive maintenance cost will be required. - New roads which are designed in the future should have suitable inlet depression for the designed road way.